PermanentWave/Cypher-Soundtrack-Remaster/README.md

 # About
 - This is the Unofficial Remaster Soundtrack of Cypher [Steam Link](https://store.steampowered.com/app/746710/Cypher/)

-# Credit
+# Credit / Thanks
-- All Game Developed by [Matthew Brown](https://store.steampowered.com/app/746710/Cypher/)
+- All Game Developed by Matthew Brown [Steam Link](https://store.steampowered.com/app/746710/Cypher/)
 - All music based on MIDI transcriptions by Bernd Kruger [http://www.piano-midi.de/](http://www.piano-midi.de/)
 - Music Remaster by PermanentWave